|On This Page|

 This project focuses on the feasibility of generating indirect or model-based estimates of victimization for all 50 states, DC, and large metropolitan areas.
 The development of a model for generating small-area estimates uses the existing NCVS sample along with auxiliary data from the American Community Survey and the FBI's Uniform Crime Reports.

-As part of the subnational program, BJS intends to begin developing generic area typologies based on various geographic, social, economic, or demographic characteristics.
+As part of the subnational program, BJS did some work to develop generic area typologies based on various geographic, social, economic, or demographic characteristics.
 These generic areas will then represent all places that are similar to each other based on the characteristics of interest.
 Data users will be able to identify the generic area with which they are best aligned and benchmark themselves against similar and different types of places from that perspective.

 The majority of generic area typologies will have to be developed using the restricted-use files.
 Public-use files contain several subnational geographic identifiers that could be combined to create geographic generic area typologies.
 These subnational geographic identifiers include region, population size, and urbanicity.